Table of Contents

 Narendranath was a bright little boy who showed intelligence.
 His playful demeanour belied his love of vocal and instrumental music.
 His academic performance was outstanding both at the Metropolitan institution and the Presidency College in Calcutta.
 By the time he received his college degree, he had broadened his knowledge of several subjects.

 He participated in athletics, wrestling, gymnastics, and bodybuilding.
 He read voraciously and learned practically everything there was to know.
-He studied western philosophy, history, and spirituality by David Hume, Johann Gottlieb Fichte, and Herbert Spencer in addition to Hindu scriptures like the Bhagvad Gita and the Upanishads.
+He studied Western philosophy, history, and spirituality by David Hume, Johann Gottlieb Fichte, and Herbert Spencer in addition to Hindu scriptures like the Bhagavad Gita and the Upanishads.

 Swami Vivekananda Lecture at World Parliament